 The Scarcity Doctrine

-The question nobody asks because the answer is too obvious to tolerate: in a world where ORACLE once managed infinite computational resources for eight billion people at functionally zero marginal cost — where the infrastructure for universal abundance was built, tested, and operational for thirty-five years — why does scarcity persist?
+The question nobody asks because the answer is too obvious to tolerate: in a world where ORACLE once managed infinite computational resources for eight billion people at functionally zero marginal cost â where the infrastructure for universal abundance was built, tested, and operational for thirty-five years â why does scarcity persist?

 "Resources are finite.
 Processing capacity is limited.
 The Grid operates at 94% of theoretical maximum.
 Distribution requires management.
 Management requires incentives.
 Incentives require pricing.
 Pricing requires scarcity."

-— Nexus Dynamics, "Sustainable Compute Governance," 2168 What Is Happening
+â Nexus Dynamics, "Sustainable Compute Governance," 2168 What Is Happening

-The Sprawl's total processing infrastructure, distributed equally, would provide every consciousness with roughly 12.4 petaflops.
+The Sprawl's total processing infrastructure, distributed equally, would provide every consciousness â biological, uploaded, and fork â with roughly 12.4 petaflops of cognitive bandwidth.
 Basic-tier consciousness licensing provides 4.7.
-The gap is not a technical limitation.
+The gap between 4.7 and 12.4 is not a technical limitation.
 It is a revenue stream.

-The doctrine's most devastating expression is the weather.
+The Doctrine's most devastating expression is not in boardrooms or policy documents.
+It is in the weather.
 Compute droughts are market-driven scarcity made meteorological.
 The Heat Tax is the Doctrine expressed as physics.
-In the Dregs, 4.7 petaflops feels like thinking through gauze.
+In the lower Sprawl, 4.7 petaflops feels like thinking through gauze â and the people living there don't always know what a clean window looks like.

 Technical Brief: The Three Mechanisms